ragingbal/ansible-prestashop/README.md

 #### Aplazame module

-Using Aplazame on your online store is easy with Magento!
+Using Aplazame on your online store is easy with Prestashop!

 [https://github.com/aplazame/prestashop](https://github.com/aplazame/prestashop)